mdcb/astropy-samp-ds9/README.md

 * SAMP_HUB_PATH

-The directoty being used for SAMP_HUB files.
+The directory used to store SAMP_HUB files.
 By default, it will use `$HOME/.samp-ds9/`, and create this directory as needed.

+* SAMP_HUB_EXE

+The samp_hub exectuable provided by astropy.
+By default, it uses `samp_hub` that must be in your PATH.

 Miscellaneous
 -------------

 More advanced features include: exit handler, use pre-existing SAMP hub, etc.
-As of now, this project has no documention.
+As of now, the documention is lacking and still WIP.
 Read the code!